MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

 > [!Note]
 > [!INCLUDE[prod_short](includes/prod_short.md)] will automatically activate job queue entries that are on hold only when changes happen in [!INCLUDE[prod_short](includes/prod_short.md)].
 Changes in [!INCLUDE[cds_long_md](includes/cds_long_md.md)] will not activate job queue entries.

-## To view the synchronization job log
+## <a name="to-view-the-synchronization-job-log" />To view the synchronization job log

 1. Choose the :::image type="icon" source="media/ui-search/search_small.png" border="false"::: icon, enter **Integration Synchronization Log**, and then choose the related link.
 2. If one or more error occurred for a synchronization job, the number of errors appears in the **Failed** column.
 To view the errors for the job, choose the number.